Faculty Author Type

 • The common law is a dialogue taking place over time within and between jurisdictions.

-Teaching and learning from this coursebook:
+Teaching and learning from this casebook

-Readers who wish to delve deeper will benefit from the links to podcasts ��, videos ��, blogs, news, articles, and books on relevant topics that appear in the Further material sections.
+Readers who wish to delve deeper can follow the links to podcasts 🎧, videos 📺, blogs, news, articles, and books on relevant topics that are cited and hyperlinked in the Further material sections.

 Comments